1 /*******************************************************************************

 215 // The default timestamp pattern

-216 private static TmfTimestampFormat fDefaultTimeFormat
+216 private static TmfTimestampFormat fDefaultTimeFormat = null;

 218 // The default time interval format

-219 private static TmfTimestampFormat fDefaultIntervalFormat
+219 private static TmfTimestampFormat fDefaultIntervalFormat = null;

 221 // The timestamp pattern

-222 private String fPattern
+222 private String fPattern;

 224 // The timestamp pattern